 A final note on this accounting task: While you, the business owner, can do the scanning yourself, this is a perfect task to delegate to a high school student or intern.
-If you have tween or teenage children, paying them to do your scanning for you lets them earn some money and qualifies as a business expense.
+If you have tween or teenage children, paying them to do your scanning for you lets them earn some money and qualifies as a deductible business expense.

-There are several reasons to do this accounting task.
+There are several reasons to do this month-end accounting task.
 If your bookkeeper or accountant reconciles your bank statements for you, this is a good check to ensure the reconciliations are being done accurately and in a timely manner.

-Keep an eye open for postings to a “Reconciliation Discrepancy” account.
+Keep an eye open for postings to a “reconciliation discrepancy” account.
 Most accounting programs offer this option as a way to force an account to reconcile.
 If the difference is only a few cents, posting to this account isn’t a huge red flag.
 If, however, there are large balances posted to this account, ask your bookkeeper or accountant why they made the adjustment.

 Understanding your financial statements is key to growing a profitable business, but most small business owners don’t really understand what their financials are telling them.
 For this reason, reviewing your statements with your bookkeeper or accountant is one of the most important accounting tasks you can do in your business.

 The standard term on most invoices is NET 30.
 To ensure prompt payment, you should send an invoice immediately after a job is done, offer incentives for customers to pay early, and give your customer a friendly reminder midway through the month.